On-Line for the 2018-2019 School Year

 Along the way, the course will emphasize understanding of and appreciation for the principles of a free-market economy.
 My perspective and training is one that emphasizes limited government intervention, and I teach this perspective in our discussions, additional readings, and videos such as those from Hillsdale College.
 At the same time, we will explore the concepts of market failure and public goods and what is the proper role of government.

+Interaction: This course is designed to be highly interactive both among students and between student and instructor.
 Note that there is *not* a specific time when the class meets in a live setting.
 Students are expected to check the website daily and participate regularly, but not at any particular time of day.
 Other than certain optional activities, everything is available around the clock to accommodate different schedules and even students living around the world.
+We will, however, organize an (optional) weekly live chat session for review, interaction, and history games.
+Typically I will be available for online "office hours" most weekday mornings for getting questions answered quickly or reviewing material.

 Previous results: Since I started offering this course in 2014-2015, students have done remarkably well on the AP exam.
 The large majority have scored 5s with average scores of 4.4 and 4.7 in the last two years.
 In 2016, one student correctly answered every single question on the test (and got a special commendation letter from the College Board for this rare achievement!) and only one student in the full year class got less than a 5.